alma-frankenstein/currencyExchanger/README.md

   * Input: $12
   * Output: $12

+* Send an API call to get the exchange rate from the country code
+  * Input: code DKK
+  * Output: rate 3.145

 * Convert the input amount based on the given exchange rate
   * Input: $12 USD, exchange rate 0.50 AED
   * Output: 6 AED

+## Known Bugs

+Code doesn't yet handle errors if the user enters a non-numerical currency amount.

 ## Setup